Anxiety Signs and Symptoms

 Restlessness often refers to our inability to sit calmly, relax, or respite during a time of anxiety.
 It can lead to other debilitating symptoms and can exacerbate other symptoms of anxiety as well, leading to panic, difficulty concentrating, and worry.
 Restlessness can also lead to trouble sleeping, which can have a profound effect on both mental and physical health.

 Impending doom or worry

-Though these symptoms are all common, impending doom and worry are often one of the first symptoms a medical provider addresses during an assessment or appointment.
-These thoughts can revolve around ourselves, friends, and loved ones.
+This is often one of the first symptoms a medical provider addresses during an assessment or appointment.
+Thoughts of doom or worry can revolve around ourselves, friends, and loved ones.
 They frequently arise and are prolonged when a situation is out of one's control.

 Panic is common with anxiety.
 When we are suddenly overwhelmed, it could mean that we are experiencing a panic attack.
 Sometimes these episodes seem to come without warning or reason.
 Other times, they happen in response to a reminder of an underlying thought of anxiety.

 During a panic attack, we may feel like we're not in control or afraid of dying.
 Chest pain, trembling, hot flashes or chills, a choking sensation, and other physical symptoms are commonly associated with panic attacks.